a-h-i/dev-ops-documentation/generic/README.md

 Systemd comes with timers, note that cron is still available it is just not favored.

-As far as dreidev DevOps is concerned, never use cron.

 Timers have the full capabilities of systemd services and it's API.